realmajortom/whisperas/README.md

 # Whisperas : The Pancreas Whisperer
-A mobile portable web app designed to help diabetics track their daily well-being and discover trends over time.
+A portable web app designed to help diabetics track their daily well-being and discover trends over time.

 Check it out: https://whisperas.com